 - We acknowledge that we are responsible to determine that the Authority's activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - 2.
 We acknowledge that we are responsible for the design, implementation and maintenance of internal controls to prevent and detect fraud. - 3.
 We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 4.
-We have no knowledge of any identified or suspected non-compliance with laws or regulations, including fraud that may have affected the Authority (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters: - involving financial statements;
+We have disclosed to you, and provided you full access to information and any internal investigations relating to, all instances of identified or suspected non-compliance with law and regulations, including fraud, known to us that may have affected the Authority (regardless of the source or form and including, without limitation, allegations by "whistleblowers") including non-compliance matters: